PLANNING & FAQ

 -Turn on the stage lights and dim or shut off audience lights.

 I have my own professional grade wireless headset microphone that connects to any standard microphone jack or cable.

-I will not use the auditorium’s wireless system.
+I usually will not use the auditorium’s wireless system.
 I just need the house PA to plug in and use my microphone.
-The only exception to this is if the auditorium has a Shure brand wireless system that I can connect to.
+An exception to this is if the auditorium has a Shure brand wireless system that I can connect to.
 Also, keep in mind that the person introducing me will need his or her own microphone.

 To delegate the whole thing to the tech person or theatre person just tell them the following: